The Milky Way in context: The formation of galactic discs and chemical sequences from a cosmological perspective: Results

-From inspection of Figure \ref{fig:SFH}, it can be seen that the transitionary epoch between high-$\alpha$ and low-$\alpha$ selections are often preceded by either a period of rising and falling SFR, or a short-lived merger-induced starburst.
-This is especially evident in realisations with particularly strong dichotomous chemistry (i.e. Au-1, Au-14, Au-18).
-This behaviour can be explained by considering the interplay between SFR and chemical enrichment: A period of rapid star formation results in a pileup of stars at the current $\alpha$-enrichment of the proto-galaxy.
-The ensuing $\alpha$-enrichment via rapidly exploding Type-II SNe further encourages the formation of stars with raised $\alpha$ abundances.
+The transitionary epoch between high-$\alpha$ and low-$\alpha$ selections are often preceded by either a period of rising and falling SFR, or a short-lived merger-induced starburst.
+This is especially evident in realisations with strong dichotomous chemistry, i.e. the `bi-modal' examples.
+We now explain how the interplay between SFR and chemical enrichment can contribute to the formation of a bi-modality: A period of rapid star formation results in a pileup of stars at the current $\alpha$-enrichment of the proto-galaxy.
+The ensuing $\alpha$-enrichment via rapidly exploding Type-II SNe further encourages the formation of stars with raised [$\alpha$/Fe] abundances.
 Both of these mechanisms combined result in the formation of a high-$\alpha$ sequence.
 Then, as the SFR falls, the iron enrichment from Type-Ia SNe begins to take effect (with a lag of approximately 1\,Gyr).
 The $\alpha$-to-iron ratio drops to a new level, and the low-$\alpha$ sequence begins to form.
+This is, in essence, a description of the $\alpha$-knee as in \citet{tinsley1979, tinsley1980, mcwilliam1997}.

+Whilst some `uni-modal' realisations share this SFR feature, there are circumstances that have inhibited the formation of a bi-modality.
+For example, in Au-27 the merger-induced starburst at $\tau=9.5\,$Gyr occurred when the host galaxy had not grown much beyond 3\,kpc.
+As a result, some chemical dichotomy is present in the innermost regions but does not reach as far as the Solar radius.
+The same scenario can be seen occurring for Au-12 in Appendix \ref{AppendixSFH}.
+There is no significant rise and fall in the SFR outside of the galactic centre, and this is shown to greater depth in Section \ref{sec:SFH2}.

+Across the entire suite, there is a great variation in the star formation history for realisations with bi-modal and uni-modal chemistry.
+Certainly, there are multiple routes to forming different chemical morphologies.
+In contrast, the `smeared chemistry' examples display very similar characteristic histories: an early radial growth of the disc, and then a gradual reduction in the SFR until the present day.
+This early radial growth is a consequence of high angular momenta accretions from the cosmic web during the early galactic assembly.
+The relatively steady SFR over all radial bins, and the scarcity of disruptive radial merger events when compared with the full suite, results in a smooth chemical enrichment through time.
+As such, these realisations lack a chemical bi-modality.

 We focus on the star formation history of Au-18 in Figure \ref{fig:SFHr}, showing only the \textit{in-situ} stars.
 As in Figure \ref{fig:SFH}, there is a peak in the star formation history at $\tau=9\,$Gyr that is most prevalent in the innermost radial region, which corresponds to a starburst that is induced by the accretion of a GSE-like merger.
 This is one example of starburst-induced formation of the chemical thick disc that is described in \citet{grand2018}.
 However, these stars contribute a much lower mass fraction to the high-$\alpha$ sequence in the Solar neighbourhood ($6<R_{\rm G}/\rm{kpc}<9$).